maximilianmessing/fsnd_capstone/README.md

 }
 ```
 - Returns: An object with a list of movie with title as a string, release date as a date and actors as an array of actor ids. --> Example get movies
+- Possible Errors:
+  - 422 if invalid movie is submitted

 Patch '/movies/{movie_id}'
 - Edit a movie in the database